controlm/automation-api-quickstart/202-convert-csv2json-using-python/README.md

 # Convert CSV to JSON using Python
-Python script example on how to convert from a CSV file to Control-M Automation Api JSON definition file.
+Python script example on how to convert from a CSV file to Control-M Automation API JSON definition file.

 ### - Getting Started